Ramzy842/TaskNexus/README.md

 - **Express**: Backend framework for building RESTful APIs.
 - **MongoDB**: NoSQL database for flexible data storage.
 - **Express Validator**: Middleware for validating user input.
 - **Rate Limiting**: Protects the API from abuse by limiting the number of requests from a single IP address in a given time window.
-Implemented using `express-rate-limit` for sensitive endpoints such as login, logout, user and task management.
+Implemented using `express-rate-limit` for sensitive endpoints such as login, logout, user, and task management.
   - **Login**: Rate limited to 5 requests per 15 minutes.
   - **Logout**: Rate limited to 5 requests per 30 minutes.
-  - **refresh**: Rate limited to 10 requests per 15 minutes.
+  - **Refresh Token**: Rate limited to 10 requests per 15 minutes.
   - **User Management**: Rate limited to 20 requests per hour.
   - **Task Management**: Rate limited to 30 requests per hour.

+### File Storage & Delivery
+- **Amazon S3**: Stores profile images for users.
+Files are uploaded securely and retrieved using signed URLs or CloudFront caching.
+- **Amazon CloudFront**: Enhances image delivery speed and reduces latency by caching and distributing images globally.

-### Testing Tools
+## Testing Tools
 - **Jest**: Unit testing for both backend and frontend.
 - **React Testing Library**: Frontend component testing.
 - **Supertest**: Integration testing for APIs.